-Well they’re not bad for the environment, but they’re not good either, no. In fact they’re recorded as being terrible for air pollution, which is something completely different to the environment.
-Your wood burners give off fumes which contain microscopic specks of soot into the air, which in turn wreaks havoc on air pollution.
+Well, they’re not bad for the environment, but they’re not good either, no. In fact, they’re recorded as being terrible for air pollution, which is something completely different to the environment.
+Your wood burners give off fumes that contain microscopic specks of soot into the air, which in turn wreaks havoc on air pollution.
 In fact, King’s College London claims that wood-burning in London accounts for up to 31% of the air pollution in London, which is crazy.

-In a study done by The Guardian and Greenpeace, it estimates that 50,000 children are exposed to potentially harmful air quality on a daily basis, in which log stoves and wood burners play a part.
+A study done by The Guardian and Greenpeace estimates that 50,000 children are exposed to potentially harmful air quality on a daily basis, in which log stoves and wood burners play a part.
 These microscopic particles of soot enter the lungs and exacerbate respiratory problems, which seems pretty logical if you’re inhaling soot all day.